staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 > **[Some team options are only available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-As a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can manage which team members have access to [Postbot](/docs/getting-started/basics/about-postbot/) and various [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions).
+As a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can manage which team members and users have access to [Postbot](/docs/getting-started/basics/about-postbot/) and various [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions).

 Free, Basic, and Professional teams can [purchase Postbot as an add-on product](/docs/billing/billing/#purchasing-add-on-products).
 To learn more about Postman’s AI assistant, see [About Postbot](/docs/getting-started/basics/about-postbot/).